 Step 2: Support your body’s detoxification pathways

 Whether you’re doing an environmental detox, coming off of the pill, or just cleaning up your diet, supporting your detoxification pathways is key.
 First things first; make sure your bowel is working, otherwise, removing waste is going to be difficult.
 This doesn’t just pertain to constipation.
 Dysbiosis and an irritated or irregular bowel can also increase inflammation in the body, disrupt hormone balance and increase oxidative stress.
-Start by removing stressors from the diet, including ultra-processed food, excess alcohol, NSAIDs, excess sugar, artificial sweeteners, refined carbohydrates, food intolerances and fried foods, which can promote an imbalance in our microbiome.
+Start by removing stressors from the diet, including ultra-processed food, excess alcohol, artificial sweeteners, and excess fried or UPF, which can promote an imbalance in our microbiome.
 Increase fibre and look to over index on dietary antioxidants, including rich green, red, orange and purple fruits and vegetables, green tea, avocado, asparagus, artichoke, citrus and raw nuts.
-Probiotics have been shown to support fertility, and are particularly useful in individuals with gut symptoms, so try Enhanced Synbiotic.
-If you’re suffering from a sluggish bowel, try GI Fix, with prokinetic Triphala, DGL and Ginger to help restore balance.

 When to start: at least 3 months before TTC.

-- High blood sugar can have a serious impact on fertility through excess insulin.
-Hyperinsulinemia can disrupt estrogens, progesterone, and testosterone, and also lead to immune dysfunction and inflammation.
+- High blood sugar can impact reproductive health through excess insulin.
+Hyperinsulinemia can disrupt oestrogens, progesterone, and testosterone, and also lead to immune dysfunction and inflammation.

 - Maternal issues with insulin and blood sugar during pregnancy can have a long-lasting effect on your baby’s metabolism.
-To learn more about this, see our Nutrition for Fertility + Pregnancy Guide, which is complimentary when you invest in Enhanced Fertility.
+To learn more about this, see our Nutrition for Fertility + Pregnancy Guide, which is complimentary when you invest in Core Prenatal+.

 - High sugar intake is linked to a worsening of PCOS, one of the most common female health issues affecting between 1 in 6 and 1 in 10 women (because so many women are thought to be undiagnosed), and also one of the leading causes of infertility in young women.